'The cleverest man in England' was from Liverpool. Did it hold him back?

-Laurence is a feature writer who grew up on the Wirral.
-He writes about all things culture, from books to boxing, and loves profiling interesting local people.
+Laurence is a feature writer from Merseyside.
+He writes on all cultural subjects from books to boxing, and enjoys profiling interesting local figures.

 A writer's edition from Laurence